"... when we are strong and prepared ... physically, mentally, spiritually ... we can face the future." - Clinton Farmer, Dutjahn Custodian

 Along with only 21 other recipients, Dutjahn was awarded the 2019 United Nation Equator Prize, recognized for their innovative 50/50 partnership with the Kutkabubba community in Western Australia, promoting cultural identity and supporting local livelihoods through the sustainable harvest of sandalwood oil for the global fragrance market.

-As an Aussie, I am so proud that one of our favourite oils to work with, sandalwood, is not only from Australia but it is also harvested in such a beautiful and eco-conscious manner.
+As an Aussie, I am so proud that one of our favourite notes to work with, sandalwood, is not only from Australia but it is also harvested in such a beautiful and eco-conscious manner.

 Through working with traditional native title holders, DSO supports Indigenous communities, who are the original custodians of the land, to continue to farm in a way that protects their land and on it, these carbon-neutralizing trees.
 A win for the earth, for Kutkabubba and for us all.
 Thank you Dutjahn for your friendship and for being such a needed source of inspiration.